StevenRKerr/personal_website/_posts/2023-08-29-In defence of linear regression.md

 It probably also has something to do with the vagaries of history.
 Maximum likelihood methods are newer than linear regression, and were all the rage at the time.
 Plus computers have gotten a lot more powerful in recent decades, and often there is very little difference to the end user in fitting maximum likelihood models despite the fact that they are generally more computationally demanding.

 One reason this may again become quite relevant, certainly in health data science, is if <a href="https://en.wikipedia.org/wiki/Secure_multi-party_computation" target="_blank">secure multi-party computation</a> methods are adopted and become commonplace.
 These techniques allow a function to be calculated across multiple private datasets, with zero information sharing.
 However, nothing is free, and in this case it comes with a significant additional burden in computational complexity.
-That might make linear regression start to look very attractive again compared to methds that require iterative optimisation methods.
+That might make linear regression start to look very attractive again compared to methods that require iterative optimisation methods.